FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 the Budget had been complied with.
 In recommending the Budget to the Council for

-consideration, the Chief Executive said the following:--- **2**
+consideration, the Chief Executive said the following:
+---
+**2**

 **Today I present the first Budget of Limerick City and County Council.
 In doing so, I**